Team-Nutshell/nutshellengine-docs/source/types/GraphicsModuleInterface/getPlayingAnimation/index.rst

 Returns
 -------

-The index of the currently playing animation.
+A pointer to the currently playing :doc:`/types/Animation/index`.
 If no animation is playing, returns ``0xFFFFFFFF``.